South American nations at the FIFA World Cup: 2014: Drama for Brazil on home soil as Colombia shine and Argentina reach the final

 The 2014 FIFA World Cup marked the fifth time the World Cup was hosted by a South American nation, with Brazil staging the tournament for the second time (the first instance being in 1950).
 Besides the hosts, five other CONMEBOL teams managed to qualify.
 Argentina, Colombia, Chile and Ecuador qualified directly via the qualification tournament, while Uruguay beat Jordan in the inter-continental play-offs.
 FIFA appointed Rio de Janeiro, Brasília, Belo Horizonte, São Paulo, Salvador, Fortaleza, Recife, Porto Alegre, Curitiba, Natal, Cuiabá and Manaus as host cities, with the final being played at the iconic Maracanã Stadium in Rio de Janeiro.
 Brazil, victorious in the 2013 FIFA Confederations Cup, were pre-tournament favourites, together with world champions Spain, Germany and their arch-rivals Argentina.

 The months before the tournament were overshadowed by massive protests among many Brazilians, who accused Brazilian president Dilma Rousseff and her government of setting questionable priorities by pouring loads of money into the World Cup, when issues such as healthcare and education were considered more important and in more urgent need of financial aid by many.
 They also claimed both the Brazilian government and the FIFA were corrupt and didn't take the people's wishes into account.
 The protests were supported by many, including Brazilian legendary footballer Romário.
 Further anger was caused by the fact that several workers had died while working on the construction sites of the new stadiums, especially in São Paulo and Manaus.
 The construction of many stadiums was delayed, and the Arena da Baixada in Curitiba was almost taken out of the tournament.
-Some stadiums remained unfinished ny the time the competition started.
+Some stadiums remained unfinished by the time the competition started.